Info-gap decision theory: Project management

-Thirdly, if the universe under consideration is larger than a significant horizon of uncertainty, and outcomes for these distant points are significantly different from points near the estimate, then conclusions of robustness or opportuneness analyses will generally be: "one must be very confident of one's assumptions, else outcomes may be expected to vary significantly from projections" – a cautionary conclusion.

-Disclaimer and summary

-The robustness and opportuneness functions can inform decision.
-For example, a change in decision increasing robustness may increase or decrease opportuneness.
-From a subjective stance, robustness and opportuneness both trade-off against aspiration for outcome: robustness and opportuneness deteriorate as the decision maker's aspirations increase.
-Robustness is zero for model-best anticipated outcomes.
-Robustness curves for alternative decisions may cross as a function of aspiration, implying reversal of preference.

-Various theorems identify conditions where larger info-gap robustness implies larger probability of success, regardless of the underlying probability distribution.
-However, these conditions are technical, and do not translate into any common-sense, verbal recommendations, limiting such applications of info-gap theory by non-experts.

 Criticism

 A general criticism of non-probabilistic decision rules, discussed in detail at decision theory: alternatives to probability theory, is that optimal decision rules (formally, admissible decision rules) can always be derived by probabilistic methods, with a suitable utility function and prior distribution (this is the statement of the complete class theorems), and thus that non-probabilistic methods such as info-gap are unnecessary and do not yield new or better decision rules.

 A more general criticism of decision making under uncertainty is the impact of outsized, unexpected events, ones that are not captured by the model.
 This is discussed particularly in black swan theory, and info-gap, used in isolation, is vulnerable to this, as are a fortiori all decision theories that use a fixed universe of possibilities, notably probabilistic ones.

 Sniedovich raises two points to info-gap decision theory, one substantive, one scholarly: